Istanbul Food Guide

 Photo: Ali Muhiddin Hacı Bekir

-Ali Muhiddin Hacı Bekir is one of the most famous sweets shops in Istanbul.
-First established in 1777 during the Ottoman Empire, the shop has been a benchmark for Turkish sweets ever since.
-You can find a plethora of Turkish desserts in this shop, from hard candies to halva and jams.
+Ali Muhiddin Hacı Bekir is one of the most famous candy shops in Istanbul.
+First established in 1777 during the Ottoman Empire, it has been a benchmark for Turkish sweets ever since.
+The shelves hold hard candies, halva, and jams, but the product the shop is known for is lokum, or Turkish delight, and the lokum here is as good as it gets in this city.

 2. Saray Muhallebicisi